jharding/ghostwriter/README.md

 Testing
 -------

-Haven't gotten around to writing a test suite yet :(
+Tests are written using [Jasmine][jasmine].
+To run Ghostwriter's test suite with PhantomJS, run `npm test`.

 Issues
 ------